fastly/compute-js-opentelemetry/examples/otel-demo/README.md

   call `https://httpbin.org/json` and return the body from that response.

-  This app uses `FastlyComputeJsInstrumentation` and `FastlyBackendFetchInstrumentation`, so Compute@Edge lifecycle events and the backend fetch will generate OpenTelemetry traces.
+  This app uses `FastlyComputeJsInstrumentation` and `FastlyBackendFetchInstrumentation`, so Compute lifecycle events and the backend fetch will generate OpenTelemetry traces.

   This application uses the Trace Exporter from `@fastly/compute-js-opentelemetry/exporter-trace-otlp-fastly-backend`, and sends its traces to an OpenTelemetry collector.